aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotation/annotation-add-delete-and-get-annotation/add-watermarkannotation/_index.md

 type: docs
 weight: 130
 url: /net/add-watermarkannotation/
+description: The watermark annotation in the text uses to represent graphics on the page.
+Check code snippet to resolve this task.
 ---

 A watermark annotation  shall be used to represent graphics that shall be printed at a fixed size and position on a page, regardless of the dimensions of the printed page.